 Water is best, but other drinks and foods can also help you meet your fluid needs.
-These include: milk or fortified soy beverage, 100% fruit or vegetable juices, low sodium soups, herbal teas, and vegetables and fruits.
-Limit sugary drinks such as juices, pop, iced tea, lemonade, and sweetened coffees and teas.
-Keep caffeinated beverages to 3 cups or less per day.
+These include: milk or fortified soy, rice, or almond beverage, 100% fruit or vegetable juices, low sodium soups, herbal teas, and vegetables and fruits.
+Limit sugar-sweetened drinks and keep caffeinated beverages to 3 cups or less per day.
 Remember, drinking alcohol could put you at risk of having a fall.